oddhorse/processing-visuals-runner/README.md

 for now processing seems fine. hopefully it isn't too limiting for what i wanna do in this short term i'm shooting for

-## features (to be implemented...)
+## let it be knownnn

+GUYS I FUCKING HATE WRITING READMES AND TEHCNICAL BULLSHIT LIKEthis its so unfun. but i'm in rome or whatever right so here's your techslop hope it's nice

+## features (no none of them are implemented yet. app wit no features blehhhhh!!!!!)

 - **osc data integration**: will receive osc data from ableton live.
 - **reactive visuals**: will display visuals that react in real-time to the music.
-- **multiple windows**: will manage multiple small windows displaying 3d objects or gifs.
+- **multiple windows**: will display 3d objects or gifs by dynamically creating windows on the desktop.

 ## roadmap

 ### phase 1: initial setup

 - [x] set up the project structure.
+- [ ] basic window management for displaying visuals.
 - [ ] integrate osc data reception from ableton live.
-- [ ] basic window management for displaying visuals.

 ### phase 2: visuals development